-For purposes of admissions and records, students who will have earned fewer than twelve semester hours of college-level work, or the equivalent thereof, by the time of transfer shall be considered freshmen.
-Also, students who earned college-level academic credit while still enrolled in high school or during the summer thereafter shall be considered freshmen, regardless of the number of credit hours earned for such work.
+For purposes of admissions and records, students who earned college-level academic credit while still enrolled in high school or during the summer thereafter shall be considered freshmen, regardless of the number of credit hours earned for such work.
 Such students should follow the application procedures for freshmen outlined above, except that transcripts of all college-level work attempted must be forwarded to the Office of Undergraduate Admissions.

-Except as indicated above, students who will have earned twelve or more semester hours of college-level work, or the equivalent thereof, prior to enrollment shall be considered transfer students for purposes of admissions.
-Students seeking admission by transfer should submit (1) the application for undergraduate admission and \$40 application fee; (2) the transcript of the high school from which they were graduated; (3) separate and official transcripts from each college or university attended; and (4) SAT or ACT scores, if available.
-In addition, students who speak English as a second language must demonstrate proficiency in English as described below.
+Except as indicated above, students who will have earned twenty-four or more semester hours of college-level work, or the equivalent thereof, prior to enrollment shall be considered transfer students for purposes of admissions.
+Students seeking admission by transfer should submit (1) the application for undergraduate admission and \$40 application fee; (2) the transcript of the high school from which they were graduated; (3) separate and official transcripts from each college or university attended; (4) SAT or ACT scores; and (5) the Dean's Release Form.